Six hour private van tour – max 6 person group

 includes 19% VAT, guide fee, booking fee, admin fee, transportation and driver costs, and tourism insurances.

 Our Glory Of Prussia Tour can start whenever and wherever is best for you – at your accommodation or elsewhere.

-Explore the story of a mighty European state that no longer exists – the Kingdom of Prussia.
-Learn how this defunct power redrew the map of the European continent under the reign of Frederick the Great; became the driving force behind German unification and the leading state in the German Empire from unification in 1871.
+Learn the story of a mighty European state that no longer exists – the Kingdom of Prussia.
+Understand how this defunct power redrew the map of the European continent; became the driving force behind German unification, and the leading state in the German Empire.

-Examine the jewel in the Prussia crown – the breathtakingly captivating ensemble of UNESCO World Heritage listed parks and palaces in Potsdam – the former summer residences of the Prussian Kings & German Emperors – the Golden Cage of the Iron Kingdom.
+Examine the jewel in the Prussia crown – the breathtakingly captivating ensemble of UNESCO World Heritage listed parks and palaces in Potsdam – the former summer residences of the Prussian Kings & German Emperors –join us inside the Golden Cage of the Iron Kingdom.

 …Schloss Charlottenburg, Schloss Sanssouci, the grave of Frederick the Great, the Schloss Cecilienhof site of the Potsdam Conference, the Neues Palais, the ‘Bridge of Spies’, and much more…